 But it’s always smart to know the history behind a major rebrand, especially when it’s as colorful as Neways’.

-Neways is a network marketing company founded in 1987 offering chemically safe products.
+Neways is a network marketing company founded in 1987 offering chemically safe beauty and nutritional products.

-But the history behind Neways is actually pretty interesting (hint: illegal distribution of prescription drugs) and you should probably be aware before considering their “version 2.0” Modere.
+If only they were so conscientious about the legalities of running a business.
+Neways was consistently hit up with things like illegal distribution of prescription drugs…things you should probably be aware of before considering their “version 2.0” Modere.